openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Deletes an existing L7 policy.

-  Octavia will pass in the L7 policy ID as a parameter.
+  Octavia will pass in the L7 policy object as a parameter.

   The l7policy will be in the ``PENDING_DELETE`` provisioning_status when
   it is passed to the driver.
 The driver will notify Octavia that the delete